Home

 Anchor Bay

 Located at Popeye’s Village.
 The cave at Anchor bay makes for a good start to your holiday diving.
-A max depth of 14 meters and a 20 minute swim gives you time to refresh your skills underwater.
+A max depth of 14 metres and a 20 minute swim gives you time to refresh your skills underwater.

 2 Tugs Marsascala